pivotal/docs-tap/scc/ootb-supply-chain-basic.hbs.md

 This topic provides an overview of Out of the Box Supply Chain Basic for Supply Chain Choreographer.

-This package contains Cartographer Supply Chains that tie together a series of Kubernetes resources that drive a developer-provided workload from source code to a Kubernetes configuration ready to be deployed to a cluster.
+This package contains Cartographer supply chains that tie together a series of Kubernetes resources that drive a developer-provided workload from source code to a Kubernetes configuration ready to be deployed to a cluster.
 It contains the most basic supply chains that focus on providing a quick path